Broadcast Tower Climb (Tunnel to Towers)

 Otis Livingston was joined by star Jets running back Thomas Jones, in a very rare night-before-the-game live appearance.
 New York Post’s Jets’ beat reporter, Mark Cannizzaro joined Otis on the set in Indianapolis with all the latest Jets team news.

 Rounding out the show with predictions and their exclusive keys to the game were, the guys from the NFL Today, Boomer Esiason, Coach Bill Cower, Dan Marino and Shannon Sharp.
 Road to Glory won the prestigious New York State Broadcast Association Award

 2009 Yankees Championship Parade

-The Yankees celebrated their 27th World Series title with a uniquely New York tradition of a “ticker tape” parade.
+The Yankees celebrated their 27th World Series title with a uniquely New York tradition of a “ticker tape” parade, airing on WCBS-TV.
 An estimated crowd of over 3 million people jammed the “Canyon of Heroes” in lower Manhattan, to pay tribute and throw confetti on their recently crowned champions.

 The live broadcast lasted more then two hours and was covered with 11 cameras and 7 reporters and anchors.
 The parade was hosted by Chris Wragge, Sam Ryan, WFAN’s Craig Carton at City Hall.